justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 ## Overview

 This proposed API consists of two main developer-facing features:
-- The `DOMTemplate.html`, `.svg`, and `.mathml` template literal tags which lets a developer write HTML, SVG, and MathML templates in JavaScript.
+- The `DOMTemplate` namespace object with `.html`, `.svg`, and `.mathml` template literal tags which lets a developer write HTML, SVG, and MathML templates in JavaScript.
 These templates support data binding to children/text, attributes, properties, event listeners, and elements.
-- The `Element.prototype.render()` method which applies a template to a location in the DOM with minimal DOM mutations.
+- The `Element.prototype.render()` method which applies a template to an element's content with minimal DOM mutations.

-### Example:
+### Simple example
 ```ts
 const {html} = DOMTemplate;